Searching complex patterns

 Searching multiple words and multiple layers

-Because the search page uses a matrix of expressions to find search results, searches can be simple (one word wide and one layer deep) or complex (multiple words wide and multiple layers deep).
+Because the Search page uses a matrix of expressions to find search results, searches can be simple (one word wide and one layer deep) or complex (multiple words wide and multiple layers deep).
 This allows the search function to find very specific matches based on multiple different criteria.

 To find matches for every consonant-initial verb that is preceded by the word “the”:

-- Go to the search page.
+- Go to the Search page.

 - Select the